lucacasula91/SnackView/README.md

 ------

 ## SVItems included
-SnackView provides some SVItems ready to use, here below the list of SVItems available:
+SnackView provides some SVItems ready to use, here below the list of some SVItems available:

 **SVApplicationItem**